ocp-cmdg/ingrid2python/pages/plotting.md

 There are also other plotting methods, such as ds.plot.violin, ds.plot.bivariate, ds.plot.table, etc.

 IRIDL has started using [hvplot](https://hvplot.holoviz.org/), which is an interactive plotting tool.
-We have installed it on `carney`, but find it somewhat frustrating, but cute.
+We have installed it on `carney`, and find it cute, but somewhat frustrating.

 </p> </details>